etkitech/etkitech.github.io/docs/index.md

 As course material we follow the open-source programs of University of Helsinki's FullStackOpen, and other high quality learning materials from FreeCodeCamp and Javascript.info.
 If students follow all the course material of ~100 hours diligently to finish the FullStackOpen program and deliver the course projects on top, they will be presented an official completion certification from University of Helsinki.

-Our mentors are english or turkish speakers, students who speak english or turkish are welcome.
+Our mentors are English or Turkish speakers, students who speak English or Turkish are welcome.
 Main goal of this course is to provide a free and safe online learning environment for the underrepresented or underprivileged people in technology, and for the people who are looking into transitioning into technology area.
 <br>

 <a href="https://bit.ly/etki_JS" target="_blank"><i class="fas fa-laptop fa-lg" id="special"> </i> &nbsp;Join our coding workshops</a>